How to Minimize Empty Miles When Making Deliveries

 How Do You Calculate Empty Miles?

 Once this data has been collected, the next step involves subtracting the loaded miles from the total miles traveled.
-This subtraction reveals the extent of empty miles within a specific journey or across a series of trips.
+This subtraction reveals the extent of unloaded truck within a specific journey or across a series of trips.

 Cost of Empty Miles = (Total Miles - Distance traveled with freight) X (fuel + labour + vehicle maintenance + all other costs associated with the journey per mile)